- > What Apple Watches does Apple sell?

 - > Which size of Apple Watch should I get?

 - > Which colour should I go for?

 - > Which Apple Watch strap should I get?

 Which Apple Watch should you buy?
-Is the top-of-the-range Apple Watch Series 6 worth its premium price tag, or should you save money and buy the lower-priced Apple Watch SE?
-Is it still worth buying the older Apple Watch Series 3, which is cheaper still, or should you look for a tempting deal on one of the discontinued models?
+Is the new for 2021 Apple Watch Series 7 worth its premium price tag, or should you stick with 2020's Apple Watch Series 6, which is still on sale?
+Alternatively, should the budget conscious choose the lower-priced Apple Watch SE, also from 2020, or the much older Apple Watch Series 3 that launched back in 2017, but costs £199/$199.
+Or should you look for a tempting deal on one of the discontinued models instead?

 Even if you know which Apple Watch model you want, deciding on the size, case material, colour and strap that's best for you can be a minefield, with dozens of combinations available at dozens of different prices.
 The choice can be overwhelming.